 Hopefully, after we’ve done the market research we found an interesting need and an underserved market.
 We also started writing down what the solution might be for such a need, documented the product functionality that will create value for the user and drafted our first version of the Lean Canvas.

 But there is a critical thing that we need to do in order to make our idea really visible and allow others to understand better what we want to build: creating the wireframes for the core flows and functionality of the app.
-Such wireframes can be done very roughly, like some sketches on a piece of paper or we can go in more detail and closer to design stage.
-Once we lay out the flows of the app as wireframed screens, we can easily take product decisions and see both the technology and the UX implications of the product.
-These wireframes are our first product in fact and the ancestors of the final product product (like in an evolutionary tale).
+Such wireframes can be done very roughly, like some sketches on a piece of paper or we can go in more detail and closer to the design stage.
+Once we layout the flows of the app as wireframed screens, we can easily make product decisions and see both the technology and the UX implications of the product.
+These wireframes are our first product in fact and the ancestors of the final product (like in an evolutionary tale).

-Here at tapptitude we focus a lot on wireframing before the actual product development, as it is a faster and cheaper space to decide what the actual product will be and make sure that both us as a product agency and the client have the right expectations about the product.
+Here at Tapptitude, we focus a lot on wireframing before the actual product development, as it is a faster and cheaper space to decide what the actual product will be and make sure that both us as a product agency and the client have the right expectations about the product.

 After the wireframes are agreed, we go into creating the UI design, taking the product closer to its final visual style and adding that specific brand personality and the user experience we want to it.
-After we have the apps screens designed, we usually create an interactive prototype of the mobile app, so that we have a clear feel on how the user will experience the product.
+After we have the app screens designed, we usually create an interactive prototype of the mobile app, so that we have a clear feel of how the user will experience the product.